telus/tds-community/packages/Modal/Modal.md

 ### Usage criteria for Dialog Modals

-- Use dialog modals as a means for customers to safely make actions that require their full attention, such as confirmatinos of destructive actions
+- Use dialog modals as a means for customers to safely make actions that require their full attention, such as confirmations of destructive actions
 - The copy on the modal should clearly lead to confirm or reject an impending decision and if possible the outcomes
 - Limit content to less than 150 characters for the title, and less than 400 characters for body text
 - Avoid dialog modals: